foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HWspec.rst

 .. include:: ../macros.rst

-The following specifications must be met to ensure a safe and optimal work with the |foxBMS| hardware.
+The following specifications must be met to ensure a safe and optimal work with the |foxbms| hardware.

 ------------------
 Electrical Ratings